SAP-samples/codejam-cap-llm/exercises/03-explore-genai-hub/README.md

 👉 Click **Configure** and have a look at the available fields.

 Under **Selected Model** you will find all the deployed models.
-If there is no deployment this will be empty and you will not be able to chat.
+If there is no deployment, this will be empty and you will not be able to chat.
 If you have more than one large language model deployed you will be able to select which one you want to use here.

 The parameter **Frequency Penalty** allows you to penalize words that appear too frequently in the text, leading to the model not sounding too robotic.

-Similarly the higher the **Presence Penalty**, the more likely the model will talk about new topics, as you penalize words that have appeared in the text so far.
+Similarly, the higher the **Presence Penalty**, the more likely the model will talk about new topics, as you penalize words that have appeared in the text so far.

-With **Max Tokens** you can set the size of the input and output of the model.
+With **Max Tokens**, you can set the size of the input and output of the model.
 Where tokens are not words but rather 4-5 characters long.

 With the **Temperature** parameter you can set how creative the model should sound so flexible the model is allowed to be in selecting the next token in the sequence.